Karl Plagge: Early life and education

 Plagge was born to a Prussian family in Darmstadt, Germany, on 10 July 1897; many of his ancestors had been military doctors.
 Plagge's father died in 1904, leaving Plagge, his mother, and his older sister.

-After graduating from Ludwig-Georgs-Gymnasium, a secondary school that focused on the classics, Plagge was drafted into the Imperial German Army.
+After graduating from Ludwig-Georgs-Gymnasium, where a bust and memorial plaque honor him today, a secondary school that focused on the classics, Plagge was drafted into the Imperial German Army.
 He fought as a lieutenant in World War I on the Western Front, participating in the battles of the Somme, Verdun, and Flanders.
 Imprisoned in a British prisoner-of-war camp from 1917 to 1920, he caught polio and became disabled in his left leg.

 Upon his release, Plagge studied chemical engineering at the Technische Universität Darmstadt, graduating in 1924.
 He had wanted to study medicine but was prevented from the longer study program required due to his family's financial problems.
 After graduating, he married Anke Madsen, but the couple had to live with his mother due to their finances.
 Unemployed, he ran a pharmaceutical laboratory from the house.

 Interwar period

 He was ideologically a national conservative, but joined the Nazi Party on 1 December 1931.
-During his denazification trial, Plagge stated that he was initially drawn to the promises of Adolf Hitler and the Nazi Party to rebuild the German economy and national pride, which suffered during the years that Germany experienced after the signing of the Treaty of Versailles.
+Many years later, during his denazification trial, Plagge stated that he was initially drawn to the promises of Adolf Hitler and the Nazi Party to rebuild the German economy and national pride, which suffered during the years that Germany experienced after the signing of the Treaty of Versailles.
 Between 1931 and 1933, Plagge worked as a local organizer for the party.

 He came into conflict with the leadership of the party after 1933 when Hitler seized power.
 According to his later testimony, Plagge refused to accept Nazi racial theories, which he considered unscientific, and was disgusted by the persecution of political opponents and the corruption of many Nazi functionaries.
 Instead of leaving the party, he attempted to effect change from within, accepting a position as a scientific lecturer and leader of a Nazi educational institute in Darmstadt.
 Because he refused to teach Nazi racial ideology, he was dismissed from his position in 1935.
 A local party official accused Plagge of being on good terms with Jews and Freemasons, treating Jews in his home laboratory, and opposing the Nazi boycott of Jewish businesses, threatening to bring Plagge before a party tribunal.
 Instead, Plagge ceased his activity with the party, disenchanted with Nazism.

 In 1934, Plagge began to work at Hessenwerks, an engineering company run by Kurt Hesse, whose wife Erica was half-Jewish.
 By hiring a nominal Nazi, Hesse hoped to prevent the "Aryanization" of his business.
 After Kristallnacht in 1938, Plagge became the godfather of Hesse's son Konrad.
 The same year, Plagge took over as chief engineer of the Hessenwerks.